CreadDiscans/ServiceDesigner/README.md

 ## Introduction
 > **_ServiceDesigner_** is especially helpful to whom are tired of updating code and reloading it again and again.
-> For instance, just think about the case when you develop an Android Application.
+> For instance, just think about when you develop an Android Application.
 > You have to run an emulator, wait until it get started, test how it works, update code and reload it.
-> However, with **_ServiceDesigner_**, you don't have to reload your app each time whenever you update your code anymore.
+> However, with **_ServiceDesigner_**, you don't have to reload your app whenever you update your code anymore.
 > Just use **_ServiceDesigner_**, give it a try.
-> And update your UI _effieciently_, _immediately_, _visually_.
+> And work with your UI _effieciently_, _immediately_, _visually_.
 <!-- > If you're done with your UI, save it and extend each component wherever you want to use it.   -->

 ### Frameworks